Out of Many Scattered Things: Lady Stardust

 “You told me once,” he replies quietly, spine and skull held unnaturally aligned by the rig, “that you can never go wrong with Bowie.”

-She stays, hands on knees, half-bent over, her eyes ceiling-ward, until the chorus comes.
+“So true.”
+Lightcap waits, hands on knees, eyes ceiling-ward, until the chorus comes.

 We’ve got five years, stuck on my eyes